Glucagon blood test

 Glucagonoma - glucagon test; Multiple endocrine neoplasia type I - glucagon test; Hypoglycemia - glucagon test; Low blood sugar - glucagon test

 A glucagon blood test measures the amount of a hormone called glucagon in your blood.
 Glucagon is produced by specific cells in the pancreas.
-It helps control your blood sugar level by increasing blood sugar when it is too low.
+It helps regulate your blood sugar level by increasing blood sugar when it is too low.

 How the Test is Performed